jaemyl/devlog/index.md

 # Sep 12, 2018

+## Custom Youtube Players
+Many of them are based on html5 <video> tag

 ## Youtube Javascript Player
-Seems exposed custom events like yt-action, yt-navigate, and etc, could be used to dig the interval of yt-app player
+Using exposed custom events like yt-action, yt-navigate, and etc, it seems to be possible to dig the interval of yt-app player

 ---